OS-Guild/graphql-to-mongodb/CONTRIBUTING.md

 ## Contributing Fixes

-There are many ways to contribute to the Graphql-To-Mongodb project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.
+There are many ways to contribute to the GraphQL to MongoDB project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.

 After cloning and building the repo, check out the issues list.
 Issues labeled `help wanted` are good issues to submit a PR for.
 Issues labeled `good first issue` are great candidates to pick up if you are in the code for the first time.
 If you are contributing significant changes, or if the issue is already assigned to a specific month milestone, please discuss with the issue assignee first before starting to work on the issue